-Heating and hot wa ter

-Repair category 2

-Notes The electrical heating system is of an older design and replacement in the medium term should be anticipated.
+Heating and hot water Repair category 2 Notes Radiators are of an older style.
+A Gas Safe registered contractor can advise further.
+I am advised by the seller that the boiler was installed circa 2019 and this should be confirmed.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Heating systems should be tested on an annual basis to ensure their safe and
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.

 Drainage

 Repair category 1

-Notes No significant defects evident.
+Notes No evidence of significant defects.